Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Preliminaries and notation

 where $\gamma_*\mu_x(F)=\mu_x(\gamma^{-1}(F))$ for any Borel subset $F$ of $\partial\bH^n$.

-In particular, the {\em{Patterson-Sullivan density}}, $\nu_x$, is a $\G$ invariant conformal density supported on the limit set $\Lambda$ of dimension $\delta$ and the {\em{Lebesgue density}} $m_x$ is a $G$-invariant conformal density of dimension $(n-1)$ (both are unique up to scaler multiplication).
+In particular, the {\em{Patterson-Sullivan density}} $\{\nu_x\}$ is a $\G$-invariant conformal density supported on the limit set $\Lambda$ of dimension $\delta$ and the {\em{Lebesgue density}} $\{m_x\}$ is a $G$-invariant conformal density of dimension $(n-1)$ (both are unique up to scalar multiplications).